graphql/graphql-over-http/ROADMAP.md

 ## Guiding principles

 - Development is based on use cases
-- Backwards-compatible progress
+- Strive for backwards-compatible progress
-  - Servers supporting later versions of this spec will support clients using earlier versions of this spec.
+  - Servers supporting later versions of this spec should support clients using earlier versions of this spec.

 ## Version 1.0